Sohamch09/NeuronixAI/replit.md

 - Drizzle configuration for database migrations
 - Vite aliases for development and build processes

+## Recent Changes

+### Performance Optimizations (Latest)
+- **Particle System**: Reduced particle count from 125-150 to 50-80 for better performance
+- **Animation FPS**: Limited to 30 FPS with frame throttling for smoother performance
+- **Trail Effects**: Reduced trail frequency and length to minimize computational load
+- **Connection Lines**: Made connection rendering occasional to reduce draw calls
+- **Component Optimization**: Added React.memo to ChatMessage component
+- **Query Caching**: Optimized TanStack Query settings with appropriate stale times

+### Local Development Support
+- Created comprehensive README.md with setup instructions
+- Added .env.example for easy environment configuration
+- Documented all prerequisites and troubleshooting steps
+- Ready for VS Code local development with `npm install` and `npm run dev`

 The application is designed to be easily deployable to platforms like Replit, with proper environment variable configuration and database provisioning support.
+It can also be run locally in VS Code or any development environment.